Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Light Brown or Grayish-Tan Color

 One of the first signs of a healthy spark plug is its color.
-A spark plug that is in good condition will have a light brown or grayish-tan color.
+A that is in good condition will have a light brown or grayish-tan color.
 This color indicates that the spark plug is operating at the optimal temperature and is effectively burning the fuel mixture in the engine.
 If you notice that your spark plug is a different color, such as black or white, it could indicate a problem with the spark plug or the engine itself.

 Minimal Deposits